kopaka1822/ImageViewer/Docs/filter_manual.md

 *Variable Name*: Name of the shader variable.

 *Type*: type of the variable.
-Valid types are: int, float, bool.
+Valid types are: int, float, bool, enum (see below at example).

 *DefaultValue*: Initial value of the variable.